Code-Institute-Submissions/alexrwinter/README.md

 - <a href="https://validator.w3.org/">W3C Validation service</a> was used to check HTML.<br>
 - <a href="https://jigsaw.w3.org/css-validator/">W3C Markup validation services</a> used to check CSS.<br>

+notes on media queries in CSS file: I have chosen to leave media queries inline instead of putting them at the bottom of each section or the bottom of the document.
+I have decided to do it this way because I find it easier to see exactly how each element is being changed at each breakpoint and therefore easier to edit the code if necessary.

 <h2>Deployment</h2>
 <p>The site is developed in GitPod IDE, from where changes are committed and pushed to the master branch in the Github repository.